Autodesk/maya-usd/lib/mayaUsd/fileio/doc/SchemaAPI_Import_Export_in_Python.md

 # Returns: ['PhysicsMassAPI']
 ```

-And we see the bullet simulation is back, with the right value for the sphere mass.
+And we see the bullet simulation is back.

 ## What is the minimal code necessary for exporting a schema API